About Lisa

 I’ve attended the Writers’ Police Academy twice (in 2017 and 2018), where I took various courses taught by law enforcement, EMTs, firefighters, and scientists that help with realism and fact-checking in stories that involve law enforcement or weapons (I even took a class on how to kill people with insects!)

-Though I enjoy working with New York publishers and other small presses, I love working with indie authors!
+Though I enjoy working with New York publishers and small presses, I love working with indie authors!
 I’m a huge fan of indie books, and there’s nothing like the collaborative effort of working with an indie author to bring a new book to its readers.
 My schedule is usually booked a few months out, but I’m always available to take on new clients.
 I’d love to be part of your team.

 About My Standards